nikolas-AI/To-Do-List-Python/README.md

 Through this project, we learned:

-- How to organize code using
+- How to organize code using classes and methods for better readability.